oracle/odpi/doc/src/user_guide/debugging.rst

       - Hex Value
       - Decimal Value
       - Description
-    * - DPI_DEBUG_LEVEL_FREES
+    * - DPI_DEBUG_LEVEL_UNREPORTED_ERRORS
       - 0x0001
       - 1
-      - Prints messages when the freeing of OCI handles and descriptors fails
+      - Prints messages when unreported errors take place (such as when an error takes place during the freeing of OCI handles and descriptors)
     * - DPI_DEBUG_LEVEL_REFS
       - 0x0002
       - 2